riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 Instruction Fetch
 =================

-.. _fetch-unit:
+.. _front-end:
 .. figure:: /figures/frontend.png
-    :alt: The Fetch Unit
+    :alt: BOOM Front-end

-    The Fetch Unit.
-The grey box is the front-end instantiated from the Rocket code base.
+    The BOOM Front-end

-BOOM instantiates the Rocket core’s *Front-end* (highlighted in grey in :numref:`fetch-unit` , which fetches instructions and predicts every cycle where to fetch the next instructions using a “next-line predictor" (NLP).
-If a misprediction is detected in BOOM’s backend, or BOOM’s own predictor wants to redirect the pipeline in a different direction, a request is sent to the Front-End and it begins fetching along a new instruction path.
-See :ref:`Branch Prediction` for more information on how branch prediction fits into the Fetch Unit’s pipeline.
+BOOM instantiates its own **Front-end**, similar to how the Rocket core’s instantiates its own Front-end.
+This Front-end fetches instructions and makes predictions throughout the Fetch stage to redirect the instruction stream in multiple Fetch cycles (F0, F1...).
+If a misprediction is detected in BOOM’s **Back-end** (execution pipeline), or one of BOOM’s own predictors wants to redirect the pipeline in a different direction, a request is sent to the Front-end and it begins fetching along a new instruction path.
+See :ref:`Branch Prediction` for more information on how branch prediction fits into the Fetch Stage’s pipeline.

-Since superscalar fetch is supported, the *Front-end* returns a *fetch packet* of instructions.
-The *fetch packet* also contains meta-data, which includes a *valid mask* (which instructions in the packet are valid?) and some branch prediction information that is used later in the pipeline.
+Since superscalar fetch is supported, the Front-end retrieves a **Fetch Packet** of instructions from instruction memory and puts them into the Fetch Buffer to give to the rest of the pipeline.
+The Fetch Packet also contains other meta-data, such as a valid mask (which instructions in the packet are valid?) and some branch prediction information that is used later in the pipeline.
+Additionally, the PC and branch prediction information is stored inside of the **Fetch Target Queue** which holds this information for the rest of the pipeline.

 The Rocket I-Cache
 ------------------

-BOOM instantiates the i-cache found in the Rocket processor source code.
+BOOM instantiates the i-cache taken from the Rocket processor source code.
 The i-cache is a virtually indexed, physically tagged set-associative cache.